 Even though I would prefer that the db were not updated unless actual changes were made (easier when synching after offline use), I would very much prefer the behaviour to be consistent no matter if the view is empty or not.
 I can think of a few alternatives, but there are probably others:

 a. stay with optimistic approach and fix a consistent behaviour by introducing some clever code in data provider to never update db unless time stamps say underlaying tables are updated

 c. do nothing and stay with this inconsistency (I hope not)

-#7 Updated by Josef Källgården about 2 years ago
+#7 Updated by Josef Källgården over 2 years ago

 - Status changed from Feedback to Open

 Please test with a recent QGIS release (2.18 or 3), if the issue/request is still valid change the affected version accordingly, if is fixed/implemented then close the ticket.
 Thanks!